iamanigeeit/DDW2023/docs/04-oop/oop.md

         self._pos = update[direction]
 ```

 Instead of using indices like `self.pos[0]` and `self.pos[1]`, we now use the dot operator with its attribute names like `self.pos.x` and `self.pos.y`.
-This is much a clearer and easy to read as compared to using indices.
+This is much clearer and easy to read as compared to using indices.
 Moreover, instead of using a tuple, we instantiate `Coordinate()` object as the value of the dictionary `update`.

 We can now create the object and test our new class as follows.